Skip to main content

 • Weekend window: optional, configurable separately.
 Weekends are enabled by default.

 • Timezone: taken from the candidate record.
-When a candidate is added, Tenzo sets the timezone from any value the ATS supplies, then falls back to the zip code, then to the phone’s area code.
+When a candidate is added, Tenzo sets the timezone from any value the ATS supplies, then falls back to the zip code, then to the candidate’s location point (for example a city/state look-up when there is no zip), then to the phone’s area code.
 If none of those are available, the candidate is treated as Eastern Time.

 You can adjust outreach hours under Settings → Outreach Hours.